davehasacat/airflow-stocks-elt/README.md

     * Navigate to the Airflow UI at `http://localhost:8080`.
     * Log in with `admin` / `admin`.
     * Un-pause the `ingest_stocks` DAG and trigger it with a manual run.
 This will kick off the entire automated pipeline.

+---

+## Future Work & Scalability

+This proof of concept serves as a strong foundation.
+The next steps for expanding this project include:

+ [ ] **Scale Ingestion with Airflow Params**: Parameterize the DAGs to accept a list of tickers, allowing for the ingestion of hundreds of stocks in parallel using Dynamic Task Mapping.
+ [ ] **Implement an Incremental Loading Strategy**: Shift from a "truncate and load" pattern to an "append and merge" pattern to preserve historical data.
+ [ ] **Build Out dbt Marts Layer**: Create final analytical tables, such as weekly/monthly aggregations and technical indicators (e.g., moving averages).

 ## Documentation